Margaret McDonnell

 Executive Director, United to Beat Malaria

-Before joining United to Beat Malaria, Margaret ran strategic partnerships and worked on the grassroots engagement and advocacy portfolio with the ONE Campaign covering a wide range of global health and poverty issues.
-She worked with UNICEF in Botswana to develop media and civil society engagement strategies to further children’s rights and as a consultant for the U.S. Coalition for Child Survival to identify and implement advocacy and coalition-building best practices.
-She has a Master’s in Public Policy with a focus on global health from George Mason University and a broad range of experience in issue-based and political campaigning, non-profit fundraising, and international development.
-She has three young children so is particularly passionate about protecting children from malaria.
+Before joining the UN Foundation, Margaret ran strategic partnerships and helped lead the grassroots engagement and advocacy portfolio with the ONE Campaign, covering a wide range of global health and poverty issues.
+She worked with UNICEF in Botswana to develop media and civil society engagement strategies to further children’s rights within the context of the HIV epidemic and as a consultant for the U.S. Coalition for Child Survival to identify and implement advocacy and coalition-building best practices.
+Margaret has a Master’s in Public Policy with a focus on global health from George Mason University and has a broad range of experience in international development, non-profit fundraising, political communications, and issue-based campaigning including in Alaska.
+She and her husband have three kids so she is particularly passionate about ensuring that all children – regardless of where they are born – have a healthy start to life.